Last autumn, my friend Ve and I decided that we deserved a trip away. ‘Fuck it,’ we said, ‘Let’s go to LA. YOLO!’

 (and, you guys, this is where collecting air miles comes in very handy.
 My return flight to Los Angeles on Virgin Atlantic was £290.
 Taxes only.
 What an absolute STEAL!)

 In any case, whilst we were there I used to opportunity to visit a little beachside town just south of LA.
 It’s a town I’ve written about pretty extensively, but until last Monday, had never actually been to.
 Seal Beach, Orange County.
-It’s the town my books are set in.
-It’s where Jesse Franklin lives, although it isn’t name checked until close to the end of Jetplanes.
+It’s the town my book is set in.
+It’s where Jesse Franklin lives.
 And as it turns out it was absolutely perfect and I completely fell in love with the place.
 Gah.
 Typical.

 Never have I been so proud of myself for randomly sticking a pin in a map and committing to it.

 We took an Uber there from Venice, and during the drive I sat and looked out of the window and took it all in.
 I looked at the mountains on the horizon, and at Downtown LA flicking in and out of view as the freeway curved around, and all the neighbourhoods and the long stretches of road, all places I’d navigated extensively on Google maps and had only visited in my head.
 We pulled up by the pier and it felt so familiar.